Whatever Happened To ... The Afghan Girls Imprisoned For Failing A Virginity Test?

 [Health workers] shouldn't be conducting [the tests] in the first place.
 The Ministry of Health in 2018 said that they would not entertain any virginity tests, because it's not an indication of whether someone is a virgin.

-We also have a decree signed by the President of Afghanistan that discourages the virginity tests.
+We also have a decree signed by the president of Afghanistan that discourages the virginity tests.
 We are telling this to the police force and members of the judiciary.
 But the rule of law is very low.
 Sometimes you don't know whether [people] are loyal to the president or not.
 So we try to sell the medical reason more.

 You've told me that since May 2018, Marie Stopes has conducted more than 60 trainings on the topic of virginity tests to more than 600 people.
 They've mostly been to doctors and health care workers to inform them that the practice is unscientific.
 What has been the reaction so far?

 You get a mixed feeling, honestly.
-Out of 10 people in a training, you get about 4 people resisting.
+Out of 10 people in a training, you get about four people resisting.
 They say it's against Islam and our culture if we don't provide virginity tests.

 Why do people resist?